gabikakol/maze-solver/documentation/user_guide.md

 <br/>

-Run ```index.py``` to start the program.
+Run ```index.py``` to execute the program.
 The menu asks for user input: type an integer between 3 and 30 to specify the width and height of the maze and choose the solving algorithm - Tremaux or Wall Follower.
 Use arrows or mouse left click to move between input boxes. <br/>
 To quit the program when menu is displayed, choose ```exit``` or X button in the top right corner.
 Once the solving algorithm is chosen, PyGame window with maze grid and solution path is displayed.
 To close the program, use X button in the top right corner. <br/>

 <br/>